-The 425SX has the ability to detect and identify that a transducer is connected.
+The 150SX has the ability to detect and identify that a transducer is connected.
+If, at power up, a message indicates "transducer not connected," only simulator operation is possible.
 First, ensure that an appropriate transducer connector is positioned correctly in the connector holder, and that the unit is fully seated on the mount.
+The 150SX will work with the standard tri-beam transducer.